hermeznetwork/docs/docs/developers/dev-guide.md

 ## Adding New Tokens
 Hermez contains a list with all tokens supported.
 The following list includes some requirements on the token listing:
 - Tokens must be ERC20
+- Governance can decide the fee cost of adding tokens and therefore can regulate the token listing.
 - There can be up to 2^{32} different tokens.
 - Contracts maintain a list of all tokens registered in the rollup and each token needs to be listed before using it.
-- The token 0 will be reserved for `eth`
+- The token 0 will be reserved for `ether`
 - A token only can be added once

 The list of supported tokens can be retrieved though the [`REST API`](../developers/api?=api)